-Adding connectivity, livability enhancements will attract diverse high quality businesses and corporations that provide high paying jobs. transit villages can also provide diverse housing products for a diverse group of people from work force housing to empty nesters to Gen Y and others.
-The transit villages that enable walkable mixed use environments will capitalize on lifelong communities ARC program, where senior citizens can live and walk to the various services and amenities among other population.
+Adding connectivity, livability enhancements will attract diverse high quality businesses and corporations that provide high paying jobs.
+The transit villages can also provide diverse housing products for a diverse group of people from work force housing to empty nesters to Gen Y and others.
+The transit villages that enable walkable mixed use environments will support life-long communities concept, where senior citizens can live and walk to the various services and amenities among other population.
 This will align well to capture the expected market demand and market needs.

-The infusing of additional housing and various livability enhancements will give an opportunity for many people employed in various sectors from corporations to medical to institutional to live and work in close proximity.
+The infusing of additional housing and various livability enhancements that draws employment will help enhance the jobs to housing ratio.
+This will give an opportunity for many people employed in various sectors from corporations to medical to institutional to live and work in close proximity.
 This will reduce the commuting distance and time and contribute to creating more sustainable growth for Perimeter as well as the region.